data-preservation-programs/singularity/docs/en/cli-reference/datasource/add/filefabric.md

       For more info see: https://docs.storagemadeeasy.com/organisationcloud/api-tokens

+   --filefabric-root-folder-id
+      ID of the root folder.

+      Leave blank normally.

+      Fill in to make rclone start with directory of a given ID.

    --filefabric-token
       Session Token.

       This is a session token which rclone caches in the config file.
 It is usually valid for 1 hour.

+      Don't set this value - rclone will set it automatically.

+   --filefabric-token-expiry
+      Token expiry time.

+      Don't set this value - rclone will set it automatically.

+   --filefabric-url
+      URL of the Enterprise File Fabric to connect to.

+      Examples:
+         | https://storagemadeeasy.com       | Storage Made Easy US
+         | https://eu.storagemadeeasy.com    | Storage Made Easy EU
+         | https://yourfabric.smestorage.com | Connect to your Enterprise File Fabric

+   --filefabric-version
+      Version read from the file fabric.

       Don't set this value - rclone will set it automatically.